-Dwolla may not initially come up on your radar, but it's worth a look because it works so similar to PayPal.
+Dwolla may not initially come up on your radar, but it's worth a look because it works so similarly to PayPal.
 Although you do have the ability to send and receive payments from companies and individuals, the best part is that the company specializes in ACH bank transfers.
 It's by far your best option if you plan on accepting or sending lots of bank transfers.

 - The branding tools are powerful and easy to use.

-- Making bank transfer is super easy.
+- Making a bank transfer is super easy.

 - Next day transfers are offered for a flat fee.

 - The transaction fee is only $0.25, and they offer pay-as-you-go pricing or scale pricing.

 - Lets the sender pay the transaction fee if needed.